Duncan Idaho: Dune Messiah and Children of Dune

-Idaho returns in Dune Messiah (1969) as a ghola made by the Tleilaxu and given to Paul Atreides, now Emperor.
-The purpose of the gift is 'psychic poison': the ghola, named Hayt, is supposed to tempt the Kwisatz Haderach Paul into becoming that which he despises.
+Idaho returns in Dune Messiah (1969) as a ghola named Hayt, made by the Tleilaxu and given to Paul Atreides, now Emperor.
+The purpose of the gift is 'psychic poison': the ghola is trained to tempt the Kwisatz Haderach Paul into becoming that which he despises.
 Trained as a Mentat and a Zensunni philosopher, Hayt has no memory of his former life, but constantly feels vague hints and reminders of his previous incarnation that make him hope he can recover those memories.

 The seemingly harmless dwarf Bijaz recognizes that Hayt is failing to destroy the Emperor psychologically.
 As the ghola is of Tleilaxu design, Bijaz employs a specific humming intonation that renders Hayt open to implanted commands.
 Bijaz programs Hayt to kill Paul when he says the words "She is gone," in the depths of grief over the death of his concubine Chani.
 But this is only part of the true plan; the emotional distress of the attempt allows Hayt to recover the buried memories of Duncan Idaho, up to and including his death at the hands of the Imperial Sardaukar.
-This is the culmination of the Tleilaxu plot, as masterminded by the Face Dancer Scytale—to demonstrate to Paul that the Tleilaxu can create for him an exact duplicate of his dead concubine, and lover, Chani—but only if he abdicates his throne and relinquishes his CHOAM holdings.
+This is the culmination of the Tleilaxu plot, as masterminded by the Face Dancer Scytale—to demonstrate to Paul that the Tleilaxu can create for him an exact duplicate of Chani—but only if he abdicates his throne and relinquishes his CHOAM holdings.
 Paul resists the temptation, killing Scytale himself and having Hayt/Duncan kill Bijaz.